 Your RMD may be satisfied with a single payment or in multiple payments throughout the year.

 If you have more than one IRA, a separate calculation must be completed to determine the RMD for each specific IRA, but you may then take the aggregated RMD amount from just one IRA, split the RMDs among the IRAs, or take the specific RMD amount from each IRA.
 The types of IRAs that may be aggregated for RMD purposes are traditional IRAs, SEP IRAs, and SIMPLE IRAs.
 This allows you to choose which investments to liquidate across your IRAs.

 RMDs may not be satisfied by a Roth IRA distribution.
 Roth IRAs are not subject to the RMD rules while the IRA owner is alive.
 This allows retirement savings to continue to grow each year, yet the assets remain accessible if needed.
-After the IRA owner’s death, the Roth IRA beneficiaries will be required to follow the RMD requirements for beneficiaries, which generally allow Roth IRA beneficiaries to take distributions under either the five-year rule or the life expectancy rule.
+After the IRA owner’s death, the Roth IRA beneficiaries will be required to follow the RMD requirements for beneficiaries.

 If you are an accountholder with Mainstar we will notify you each year by January 31 if you are required to take an RMD for the year.
 We will calculate the RMD based on your life expectancy, unless you notify us to incorporate the age of your spouse if he or she is more than 10 years younger than you.

 Because you may transfer your IRA balances, including RMD amounts, among your IRAs or take your RMD from another IRA without notifying us, we will wait for your payment instructions before paying out an RMD.